jcolag/entropy-arbitrage/2025-06-19-gambit-part-1.md

  > **BARAN**: What's the problem?

-If Baran looks familiar, you might recognize him as [Richard Lynch](https://en.wikipedia.org/wiki/Richard_Lynch), who I feel like probably made an entire career of playing petty villains.
+If Baran looks familiar, you might recognize him as {% wiki Richard_Lynch|Richard Lynch|en %}, who I feel like probably made an entire career of playing petty villains.

  > **VEKOR**: This is a waste of time, Baran.
 Get rid of him now.

-And if Vekor looks familiar, you might recognize *her* as [Caitlin Brown](https://en.wikipedia.org/wiki/Julie_Caitlin_Brown), who among other things had a decent run as Na'Toth---which had already started, I believe---on competing **Babylon 5**.
+And if Vekor looks familiar, you might recognize *her* as {% wiki Julie_Caitlin_Brown|Caitlin Brown|en %}, who among other things had a decent run as Na'Toth---which had already started, I believe---on competing **Babylon 5**.

  > **PICARD**: They're right, Baran, and you know it.
 I say kill him.
 Now.

 For a man who obsesses over playing poker, I can't help noticing that Riker has a *terrible* poker face.
 His gaping should have gotten them both killed.
 Ordinarily, I might not even bring it up since they tried to set the episode-so-far up as some sort of emotional roller coaster, but the fact that Riker put on such a big show of only reporting his name, rank, and serial number, draws so much attention to this lapse of discipline when it would actually count.

-Incidentally, the "name, rank, and serial number" tradition actually comes from the duties assigned to prisoners of war by the [Geneva Conventions](https://en.wikipedia.org/wiki/Third_Geneva_Convention#Part_III:_Captivity).
+Incidentally, the "name, rank, and serial number" tradition actually comes from the duties assigned to prisoners of war by the {% wiki Third_Geneva_Convention#Part_III:_Captivity|Geneva Conventions|en %}.
 I'd point out that it seems weird that Riker would rely on such protocols when he definitely doesn't qualify as a prisoner of war, here, but he also failed by omitting his date of birth, so we can call it a wash...

  > **BARAN**: I don't need a consensus to run this ship, Galen.